 The only thing you can control is what the government gets its hands on if you’re stopped at the border.
-I’ve begun traveling as light as possible.
-Traveling without my laptop or primary phone.
+I’ve begun travelling as light as possible.
+Travelling without my laptop or primary phone.

 - My preference is the 13 inch Asus Chromebook.
 As a writer, I love the big screen.

 - When I’m in tight quarters on a coach flight, I use my iPad with a folding keyboard.

 In order to tie these laptops together, I use Google Docs for my published works and a secure private server for business emails and files.